Skip to main content

 Audit API

-Use the Audit API to search request history, generate compliance summaries, record non-LLM tool calls, and inspect tenant-scoped audit trails.
+Use the Audit API to search and export request history, generate compliance summaries and action reports, record non-LLM tool calls, and inspect tenant-scoped audit trails.
 This is one of the most important surfaces for regulated AI systems because it turns governance decisions into something security, compliance, and platform teams can actually review.

 MethodPathPurpose